 The authors would like to thank for their support, valuable comments as well as detailed and constructive discussions Beatrice Moro from ECCO and Cristiano Maugeri from ActionAid Italy.
 The report was commissioned by ActionAid italy.
+The authors further thank CDP for a detailed review and comments.
 Views expressed in this report are solely those of Perspectives Climate Research and do not reflect the views of organisations that provided inputs.